 One of the core priorities of countries worldwide and of the work of the ITU is to increase access to broadband.
 The United States proposes to split the ITU-D Study Group work on broadband into two Questions within Study Group 1, with updated and renewed terms of reference.

-- New Question (USA): [Strategies to Deploy Fixed Broadband Networks and Middle Mile Infrastructure] (US proposal under development– text to be amended once an US input is agreed).
+– Modified Question 1/1 (USA/42A1/1): Fixed Broadband Networks.
+This proposed modification of Question 1/1 would focus on deployment of fixed broadband and network components including middle mile, backhaul and fixed wireless last mile solutions.
+The updated question would allow for more focused outputs in support of developing country deployment of fixed broadband by also moving the discussion of broadband-enabled services to Q3/1 (see below).

-- New Question: Last Mile Wireless Broadband Connectivity and Services (IAP 5).This Question would replace Question 2/1 on Broadband Access technologies, including IMT, for developing countries.
+– New Question: Last Mile Wireless Broadband Connectivity and Services (IAP/20A5/1).
+This Question would focus on the last mile wireless aspects of broadband deployment strategies.
+Question 2/1 on Broadband Access technologies, including IMT, for developing countries would not be continued in the next study cycle.

-- Modified Question (USA): Access to emerging technologies, including cloud computing, m-services and Over-the-Top (OTT) offerings: Challenges and opportunities for developing countries.
+– Modified Question 3/1 (USA/42A2/1): Access to emerging technologies, including cloud computing, m-services and Over-the-Top (OTT) offerings: Challenges and opportunities for developing countries.
 This is a modification to Question 3/1 that incorporates existing Q1/1 terms of reference on m-services and Over-the-Top (OTT) offerings into the existing question on cloud computing.
+It is proposed that these topics move from existing Question 1/1 into Question 3/1 to allow for more focused discussion of emerging technologies in a single study question.

 Study Group 2: Fostering an Enabling Environment and an inclusive digital society